We've been featured in:

 Types Of Accidents And Injuries Caused By Inadequate Training

-Below, we provide information on specific risks to certain types of worker, but there are some common ways that people could be injured at work due to a lack of training.
+Below, we provide information on specific risks to certain types of workers, but there are some common ways that people could be injured at work due to a lack of training.
 For example:

-• Lack of work at height training – working at height is common in a few industries.
-The Work at Height Regulations 2005 requires employers to give employees some kind of training for all work at height jobs.
+• Lack of work at height training – Working at height is common in a few industries.
+The Work at Height Regulations 2005 require employers to provide staff with some form of training for all work at height activities.
 This can range from showing them how to use ladders to more formal training for more complex or longer-term tasks.

-• Lack of PPE training – In cases where personal protective equipment is required to do a job safely, it is important that there is adequate training in how to use the equipment properly in order to be protected from risks it has been designed for.
-A lack of training as to how to use PPE could render it useless, leading to injuries ranging from burns to electric shocks and more.
+• Lack of PPE training – In cases where personal protective equipment is required to do a job safely, it is important that there is adequate training in how to use the equipment properly.
+A lack of training on how to use PPE could render it useless, leading to injuries ranging from burns to electric shocks.

 Job Roles Which Have A Higher Risk Of Injury If Adequately Trained